3ee-Games/svelte-pak/README.md

-# svelte-pak
+# svelte pak
-A svelte website skeleton package.
+A svelte frontend skeleton package.

+## Includes
+- create content as markdown files
+- authentication
+- accessibility
+- setup a blog or other content easily
+- minimal css